CloudCover Investigative Services

 The Civil Compromise

-A CivComp is variable in many states, but not available in all states.
-The following are some Western states that have CivComp mechanisms and statutes:
+A Civil Compromise is variable across many states, but not universally available.
+Here are some Western states that have mechanisms and statutes for Civil Compromise:

 Oregon: ORS 135.703-707